 The cameras captured in log, the C300 Mark II in C-log3/BT.709 and the EOS R in C-log/BT-.709/Neutral Profile.
 The C300 Mark II was set to 4K to allow for punch-ins and I bounced the EOS R between full-frame HD and cropped sensor 4K (1.74x) depending upon what I was filming.

 Why film with the C300 Mark II and a T4.4 (f/4) lens?
 Two reasons.
 One, I love that lens.
 It has a clarity and look all its own.
-Two, I shot this same event as a stills photographer seven years ago.
+Two, I shot this same event as a stills photographer seven years ago to create advertising images for Princeton.
 So, I knew going in that T4.4 and the focal range would be fine for the coverage of the speakers (whose audio was needed as potential voiceover).

 My 2012 experience also guided my choice of the 24-70 f/2.8 L II lens on the EOS R. I often use a 16-35 f/4 IS L lens with the R on the Ronin-S but for this project I wanted more reach, the option of shallower depth of field, the ability film in low light, and I wanted to not have to swap lenses.
 Between the crowds, the bonfire’s heat and its smoke, a zoom made the most sense.